 My approach is integrative and humanistic.
 The models I use combine uniquely for each client depending on what comes up and what might work for each individual.
 I may draw from techniques from cognitive behavioural therapy, mindfulness approaches, transactional analysis and more.

-It can be helpful to discuss early experiences, coping patterns and expectations that we experienced in our early lives and developing this awareness often leads to a greater sense of autonomy.
+It can be helpful to discuss early experiences, coping patterns and expectations that we experienced in our early lives.
+Developing this awareness often leads to a greater sense of autonomy.
 Counselling is usually a combination of listening and exploring, developing resources and healthy coping patterns and using the increasing self-awareness to make changes that can enrich your life.
 These changes may be practical or may be changes in how we perceive the world and ourselves.